aryanbdps9/parallel-mcts-arena-rs/HYBRID_ALLOCATOR_DESIGN.md

 ## Overview
 This document describes the current design of the hybrid memory allocator for GPU-native Monte Carlo Tree Search (MCTS) in Othello, as implemented in the `parallel-mcts-arena` project.
-The allocator is designed for high performance, robustness, and correctness, supporting large-scale tree search on the GPU with per-workgroup free lists, generational node tracking, and diagnostics.
+The allocator is designed for high performance, robustness, and correctness, supporting large-scale tree search on the GPU with per-workgroup free lists and diagnostics.

 ## Key Features
 - **Per-Workgroup Free Lists:**